Shigajiku: Inscriptions

 Shūtoku, Early Spring Landscape.
 Before 1533.
 Inscribed by Yōkoku Kentō and Teihō Shōchū.
 Minneapolis Institute of Art.

 Five Mountains monks used the shikai or poetry gatherings to discuss, create, and inscribe their poetry onto the scrolls of their fellow monks.
 The poetic inscription extends no further than 2/3 of the scroll leaving the bottom 1/3 for the painted image.
 This structuring has led some scholars to argue that the poetry is valued more than painting.
 The Zen priests inscribing shigajiku were not as concerned with who painted the picture as they were with how successful the painting was in transporting the viewer into an idealistic natural setting.
 The poetic inscriptions vary in subject matter, referring to the natural poetry of the early century, celebrated works of Chinese poetry, or messages to other monks of greeting, farewell, congratulation, etc. The number of inscriptions varies, but the order in which they were inscribed denotes the prestige of a monk.

 Active in 16th century, Shūtoku created a shigajiku entitled Early Spring Landscape.
 The format of a tall and narrow poem filling one corner and the “new” style of painting filling the opposite corner creates an asymmetry that is characteristic of shigajiku.
 The asymmetry of the composition and the poetic inscription at the top recalls Shūbun, and the painting also reflects the influence of Sesshū.

 The text on the lower right of Early Spring Landscape, authored by Yōkoku Kentō (d.
 1533), translates to: Though the west lake swells with water as spring arrives, / the emerald bamboo outdoors blocks the sight of boats. / Had the east wind facilitated his quest, / he would have returned by boat in moonlight to the frosted land of Wu faraway.
-The text on the upper left, authored by Teihō Shōchū (fl. ca. 1538), translates to: Floating in a boathouse on the brimming spring river, / what could one desire in a sound sleep after mooring? / In nothing but insouciant boating would I spend the rest of my life, / with mountains along the white gull-dotted stream as my beauties.The poetry of these two different monks, both evoke ideas reflected in the painting below it.
-The natural images of flowing water, trees, and wind are incredibly calming.
-The musings of sleep and dreams demonstrates the monks longing to be in such a serene place.
-The solitude yet tranquil atmosphere of the landscape provides the perfect escape for the monks who were writing and discussing the poems in busy city of Koyto.
-The shigajiku medium enables the mind to reach that level of contemplation where the world disappears and all one hears is nature – a state greatly desired by these city dwelling monks.
+The text on the upper left, authored by Teihō Shōchū (fl. ca. 1538), translates to: Floating in a boathouse on the brimming spring river, / what could one desire in a sound sleep after mooring? / In nothing but insouciant boating would I spend the rest of my life, / with mountains along the white gull-dotted stream as my beauties.The poetry of these two different monks both evoke ideas reflected in the painting below it.
+The natural images of flowing water, trees, and wind are presented as calming.
+The musings of sleep and dreams suggest the monks' longing to be in such a place, with the solitude and tranquil atmosphere of the landscape providing a setting for contemplation and mental escape.
+The shigajiku medium enables a level of contemplation in which the surrounding world recedes and nature becomes the primary focus, a state associated with the experience of these city dwelling monks.